Let's Get a Pup Literature Guide

 ASK: What are the family’s three wishes for Rosy?
 Why do you think they wish these things for her?

 SHOW: Look at the picture of the family walking away from Rosy’s kennel.
-How do you think they and Rosy feel?
+How do you think the family and Rosy feel?

 CONNECT: Have you ever seen a person or animal in need and felt bad because you didn’t or couldn’t help them?
 If you didn’t help them, what could you do now to help?
 Just feeling for a person or animal is a great start.
 This is called compassion.
 Look up this word in a dictionary and think of ways to show compassion to others.

 ASK: Why do you think Kate’s family goes back for Rosy?
 How does this make Rosy feel?
-How do Kate and her parents feel?
+How do Kate and her parents feel in the end?

-SHOW: Look at the picture of the family, Dave, and Rosy hugging at the animal shelter.
-This is a family.
+SHOW: Look at the picture of the family at the animal shelter.
 What does it mean to be a family?

 CONNECT: Who are the people and pets in your family?
-Draw a picture or write the names of the members of your family.
 What do you like best about being a family?

 - Even if your family can’t adopt a pet right now, you can help the pets at animal shelters.
-First, find a shelter that accepts pet bed donations.
-Contact them to determine if they need used blankets and towels to use as pet beds.
-Then collect gently used blankets or large towels from friends, family, or community members.
-Wash the items in bleach and hot water and dry the used blanket Note: To find a local animal shelter near you, go to the ASPCA Web site and locate their “Find a Shelter” Web page by clicking on the “Adopt” bar on the left side of the home page, or look in your local phone book.
+To find a local animal shelter near you, go to the ASPCA website and locate their “Find a Shelter” Web page by clicking on the “Adopt” bar on the left side of the home page.
+Click on the link to find out how you can help.

 CRUNCH AND MUNCH DOG BISCUITS